Five Common Study Mistakes and Advice for CAIA® Exam Prep

 1. Develop a rigorous study plan.

-A well thought out study plan is essential.
+A well-thought-out study plan with a CAIA exam prep provider is essential.
 The study plan should serve as a map through the entire curriculum and should incorporate classes, study notes, practice questions, mock exams, and final review to reinforce the learning process.

 2. Study the entire curriculum.